Jaideep25/Videolify/README.md

 ## Contributing

-- Pull Requests are welcome! :slightly_smiling_face:
+- Pull Requests are welcome! 🙂
 - Please run [prettier](https://prettier.io) on all of your PRs before submitting, this can be done with `prettier --write videolify/`

 ---